top of page

 My Process

-The making process for ceramic jewellery and vessels both start with hand colouring clay with pigments.
-After tweaking to get the right shade, these are rolled into white clay to create patterns embedded into the clay body.
+The process for creating my ceramic jewellery and vessels both start with hand colouring clay with pigments.
+After adjusting to get the right shade, these are rolled into white clay to make patterns embedded into the clay body.

 Porcelain Jewellery

-Each item of porcelain jewellery is hand carved and goes through lots of stages.
-They are fired to a high temperature in my garden studio, using renewable energy.
+Each item of porcelain jewellery is hand carved and goes through many stages.
+They are fired to a high temperature in my garden studio, using energy from renewable sources.
 Once fired, I polish them to create a smooth tactile surface.
-One of the most frequent comments I recieve about my jewellery is the lovely feel of the porcelain when they're worn.
+One of the most frequent comments I receive about my jewellery is the lovely feel of the porcelain when they're worn.

 Sculptural Ceramic Vases

 The way the vases are cut depends on how the pattern lies on the slab – working out the pattern design is one of my favourite parts of the process.
-After construction, they are dried super slowly and, as with the jewellery, go through sanding and smoothing before their first firing to reveal the pattern and create a tactile surface.
-The vases are glazed with a non-toxic glaze and fired again to a high temperature.
+After construction, they are dried very slowly and, as with the jewellery, go through sanding and smoothing before their first firing to reveal the pattern and create a tactile surface.

 bottom of page